React Tooling Part 1

 - It hosts packages for NodeJS and all the packages for front-end. npm has a command-line tool, called

-allows you to install code from npm registry which are the open-source projects that you can use in your project.
-When you runnpm install react
+npmas well.
+The command-line tool is prepackaged together with NodeJS so you usually download them together. npmallows you to install code from npm registry which are the open-source projects that you can use in your project.
+When you runnpm install react, it will download the latest version of React in npm registry to your project.
+(Don’t do this yet)

 Creating a project with npm